FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Storm Drain Modeling Guidelines/Chapter 5.rst

        PLEASE REVIEW FPRIMELEV.OUT FILE.

-       *NOTE: If a floodplain swale is discharging into a storm drain conduit or culvert,
+       .. note:: If a floodplain swale is discharging into a storm drain conduit or culvert,

-       the invert elevation should be equal to the swale bed elevation.*
+                 the invert elevation should be equal to the swale bed elevation.

 .. list-table::